 If your garden is particularly exposed to the elements and retains a lot of moisture, positioning your office at the highest point of the garden creates natural drainage.
 Fitting guttering to your garden office can also help to redirect damaging water and is an investment worth considering.

-How to ensure your garden office foundations are adequate
+Ensure your garden office foundations are adequate

 A concrete base is commonly used and, if built correctly, offers a fantastic foundation solution for your garden office building.
 However, at Dunster House, we offer a more cost effective and easier to install alternative in the form of our RapidPad foundation system.